RUF is proud to introduce our experienced coaches

-JEREME MASON has been playing ultimate for 11 years.
-He started in 2003 at Philadelphia University where he and a few others started the University's first ultimate team.
+JEREME MASON has been playing ultimate for 18 years.
+He started in 2003 at Philadelphia University (now Jefferson University) where he and a few others founded the university's first Ultimate team.
 He played at Drexel for a year in 2008.
-Jereme then went on to teach anatomy and physiology as a professor at PhilaU while coaching the ultimate team he helped start.
-The team quickly grew and split into an open and women's squad where Jereme helped coach for 3 years.
-In 2012 the women's team placed 5th at DIII College nationals.
-Jereme currently plays with Bitmap, a mixed club team in Philadelphia, and in 2013 made it to club regionals.
-He has been playing PADA for 8 years and works full time for Breakmark Ultimate Apparel.
+Jereme then went on to teach Anatomy and Physiology as a professor at PhilaU while coaching the ultimate team.
+The team quickly grew and split into an open and women's squad where Jereme helped coach.
+In 2012, the women's team placed 5th at DIII College nationals.
+Jereme also played with Bitmap, a mixed club team in Philadelphia, and went to club regionals in 2013.
+He is passionate about developing youth ultimate programs and players in our region and currently serves as the Youth Director for PADA since April 2017.
+In addition, Jereme operates his own Ultimate company, UltiPlanning.

 MIKE YONDA joined the coaching fraternity at Radnor Ultimate Fall 2017, brings a long history playing at the highest levels and teaching younger players.
 Mike began playing competitively with the “Cornell Buds” at Cornell University in 1980 where he captained for three years and led the team to the semifinals of College Nationals and numerous tournament titles.
 He remained in Ithaca after graduation to coach the Buds and build the program including the development of a second team, the Cornell Shake, which continues to develop young Buds to this day.
 In the late 1980’s while a graduate student at Columbia University, Mike was a founding member and primary handler for NY Ultimate, perhaps the greatest team in Ultimate history, winner of six straight national Club Open Division championships and numerous Open World Championships.
 Mike makes several appearances in “Flatball - A History of Ultimate Frisbee”(available on Netflix) a recently-released feature film which documents NY Ultimate’s primacy in their era.
 After moving to Philadelphia in the mid 1990s, Mike closed out his competitive days on the Philadelphia Rage.
 He continues to play recreationally in local leagues where he shares his hard earned Ultimate wisdom with developing and veteran players alike.